opulo-inc/ohai/docs/lumen/drag-chain/index.md

 ##Assembling the Drag Chain

-1. Mount the drag chain onto the cable routing jig, and fix in place with a screw on the right side.
+1. Mount the drag chain onto the cable routing jig, and fix in place with a screw on the motherboard side.
 Ensure the side with the end link in the original orientation is faced towards the motherboard end of the cable routing jig, and the side with the end link reversed from the previous step is faced towards the X Gantry side of the jig.

     ![](img/MountDragChain.jpeg)